Carbon Motors: A Rundown of Its History, Concepts and Legacy

 The American automotive brand was founded by Former executive for Ford Motors, William Santana Li, and former police officer Stacy Dean Stephens.
 Established in 2003, the company established its first headquarters in Los Angeles California.
 Three years after the establishment, Carbon Motors relocated to Atlanta, Georgia and continued manufacturing its concept cars in the market.
 In the following three years, Carbon Motors decided to settle in Connersville, Indiana for its production with the plan of converting a plant for their own use.

 While the trend for manufacturing cars focused on common motorists, Carbon Motors decided to take a different turn in producing their vehicle line by producing cars meant for law enforcement.
 Considering Stephens’ background as an official and Santana Li’s background in the auto industry, the founders became a great combination that are expected to bring cars that meet the needs of law enforcement.

 For many years, the police force has been utilizing different car brands for its police vehicles.
-The unusual thing is that they tended to simply use the same cars given to civilians and other than putting on decals and lights as well as remove the hubcaps for some reason it was not a purpose built vehicle.
 Their features are customizable in terms of finishing and installing add-ons needed by policemen.
 Nevertheless, none of these cars was actually made or custom tailored exclusively for law enforcement operations until the young car brand entered the feature.